Razeen-Abdal-Rahman/tyk-take-home-assessment/README.md

 ## 📃TODOs

-- I have spotted a small issue with the sources column, the script sometimes outputs the same image name multiple times
 - Containerise the script for use in CI/CD pipelines
 - Add support for JSON or HTML output formats for easier integration with dashboards
 - Add unit tests and logging, this would probably require switching to a Python or Go script